 By the way, get a good “tablet” (it doesn’t have to be an expensive iPad), and you can download books, puzzles, card games, etc. and save a lot of space and paper (i.e., weight) in your suitcase.

 Cruise Hack – Make sure you know when the “last call” for your ship is in port

 Keep track of “Ship Time” (it may not always be the same as local time).
 When you leave for your day in port, have a reliable watch set to ship time and double-check your ship’s daily newsletter for the last call for passengers to be back on board.

 If your cruise line has an onboard “app,” download it to your smartphone or tablet.
 These apps will often have daily events and most importantly, will keep track of “Ship Time”!

 If you are on a ship sponsored shore excursion and it is late, the ship will try to wait for the group.
 If you have chosen to go it on your own that day, however, don’t be late… Time and cruise ships wait for no man.
 You don’t want to watch your ship sail away without you.

 Speaking of booking shore excursions from the ship

 If it turns out that you are unable to book a tour you want, early on the day of the tour, call or go to the shore excursion desk to see if there have been any cancellations.
-It’s always possible some other passenger got sick or just changed their minds at the last minute, and you can take their place.
+It’s always possible some passenger got sick or just changed their mind at the last minute, and you can take their place.